xmanoel/escripts/README.md

   - 'video/' some scripts to do tasks related to video
   - 'last.fm/' just some simple Python scripts that perform queries to the last.fm API
   - 'tumblr-importr/' again, Python scripts to insert posts into Tumblr (I used them when I migrated my blog that was stored somewhere else into Tumblr).
+  - 'percurador_tw' a script using selenium/python that connects to Twitter and performs some searches automatically